ºÚÁÏÍø¹ÙÍø

-Serving 358 students in grades Prekindergarten-5, Samson Elementary School ranks in the bottom 50% of all schools in Alabama for overall test scores (math proficiency is bottom 50%, and reading proficiency is bottom 50%).
+Serving 358 students in grades Prekindergarten-5, Samson Elementary School ranks in the top 50% of all schools in Alabama for overall test scores (math proficiency is top 50%, and reading proficiency is top 50%).

-The percentage of students achieving proficiency in math is 15-19% (which is lower than the Alabama state average of 29%).
+The percentage of students achieving proficiency in math is 30-34% (which is approximately equal to the Alabama state average of 30%).
 The percentage of students achieving proficiency in reading/language arts is 40-44% (which is lower than the Alabama state average of 47%).

 Minority enrollment is 28% of the student body (majority Hispanic and Black), which is lower than the Alabama state average of 49% (majority Black).